Health Reimbursement Arrangement (HRA) Accounts

 18. Q: If I have in excess of $700 in my existing HRA account when the new annual deposit is scheduled to be made, how will I know if a HCSP was set up for me, or posted to my existing HCSP account?

 MSRS will contact new account holders shortly thereafter to confirm the account and provide you with further information regarding your investment options.
-You can check your balances and account information for the HCSP at the MSRS website: www.msrs.state.mn.us or at 800/657-5757 or in the metro area at 651/296-2761.
+You can check your balances and account information for the HCSP at the MSRS website or call 800/657-5757 (metro area 651/296-2761).

 19. Q: My spouse and I are both employed and covered by our own HRA Plans.
 However, my spouse carries the dependent coverage on the insurance.
 Who can claim our children’s health related expenses under the HRA?